Homap/ostrich_PAR_analysis/README.md

-# Evolutionary dynamics of ancient recombining sex chromosomes in ostrich
+# The evolutionary dynamics of ancient recombining sex chromosomes in ostrich

 ### Overview